kb1vc/MicroStage/README.md

 feet.
 This provides better dimensional control of the horizontal parts of the feet which must fit nicely inside the Flavia sticks.

+I used Cura version 3.6 for the slicer.
+(Yes, I know they're on to newer versions, but 3.6 works and I don't have to worry about losing a lot of configuration data.)
+The infill density was 30% and the support density was 10%.
+YMMV and I didn't do an exhaustive study to find the perfect combination.

 # Dimensions